fg-research/website/docs/_sources/blog/product/posts/cfc-tsf-equity-forecasting.rst.txt

     estimator.fit({"training": data})

 Given that we only need a single predicted 30-day sequence, we use batch transform for generating the forecasts.
-The forecasts are saved to a CSV file in S3 with the same name as the input CSV file but with the `".out"` file extension.
+The forecasts are saved to a CSV file in S3 with the same name as the input CSV file but with the :code:`".out"` file extension.

 .. code:: python